ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 Two different questions hide in that one:

 **(a) Deployable as a real product, for real users?** Architecturally yes — auth and data isolation are correct.
-All rate-limiting gaps (PDF export, YouTube title fetch, note/video creation) are now closed as of 2026-07-20.
+All rate-limiting gaps (PDF export, YouTube title fetch, note/video creation) are closed as of 2026-07-20.
+The only remaining item is making the PDF export path serverless-compatible (see §2, §6) — a deploy-target-dependent code change, not an architecture problem.

 **(b) Deployable as a portfolio piece to land a job right now?** Per current hiring-manager research ([sources below](#sources)): the bar in 2026 is a small number (2–3) of *polished, deployed* projects with a strong README and visible architecture — not a pile of unfinished repos, and explicitly *not* another tutorial clone (to-do apps, weather apps, Netflix clones are specifically called out as not moving the needle).
 84% of employers reportedly want to see a working, live app, not just source.

 This project already clears the hardest bar — it's not a tutorial clone, and the architecture is real.
-What's still failing is the cheap part: *deployed, documented, demoable without your Google login.* Recommend proceeding to launch, in this order:
+What was still failing — *deployed, documented, demoable without your Google login* — is now down to one item: an actual live URL.
+README is rewritten, the anonymous `/demo` route means anyone can try the real product with zero setup.
+Recommend proceeding to launch, in this order:
 1. ~~Basic rate limiting on the PDF/YouTube-title routes, plus note/video creation~~ — done (Upstash + `@upstash/ratelimit`, see §2).
 All four surfaces closed.
-2. Rewrite `README.md`.
+2. ~~Rewrite `README.md`~~ — done.
+3. ~~Ship something that lets a stranger try the app without your Google login~~ — done, via the anonymous `/demo` route (see §1, §4) rather than the originally-planned read-only share link.
+4. **Swap Puppeteer to a serverless-compatible build** (`puppeteer-core` + `@sparticuz/chromium`) — the one remaining code change gating deployment.
+See §6.
-3. Deploy to Vercel + Neon per the checklist in Section 6.
+5. Deploy to Vercel + Neon per the checklist in Section 6.
-4. Everything in Section 4 (share links, showcase homepage) is additive polish, not a blocker — ship after the live link exists.
+6. Everything else in Section 4 (Markdown export, collection-level notebook view, tagging, AI features) is additive polish, not a blocker — ship after the live link exists.

+### Vercel vs. AWS

+This came up directly and is worth settling explicitly rather than leaving open.
+Recommendation: **Vercel.**

+The rest of the stack is already serverless-native — Neon (serverless Postgres), Upstash Redis (serverless-first), Next.js App Router. `cron/vercel.json` (the demo-account cleanup job) is already written in Vercel's Cron Jobs config format, which is an existing signal in the repo toward this choice, deliberate or not.

+The one piece of code that doesn't fit a serverless target as-is is `lib/puppeteerBrowser.ts` (full `puppeteer` + `globalThis` warm-browser singleton, see §2).
+Concretely:
+- **Vercel path**: swap to `puppeteer-core` + `@sparticuz/chromium` (a Lambda/serverless-sized Chromium build).
+The warm-`globalThis`-singleton pattern still works opportunistically under Vercel Fluid Compute, just isn't guaranteed across cold starts — acceptable for a PDF-export code path that isn't latency-critical.
+This is a scoped, well-known swap (~1-2 hours of work), not a rewrite.
+- **AWS path**: run as a container (ECS/Fargate) so the current Puppeteer code works completely unmodified, with the warm-browser singleton behaving exactly as designed.
+But this trades a code change for standing up a container image, task definitions, an ALB or equivalent, and replacing `cron/vercel.json` with an EventBridge scheduled rule — real ongoing ops surface for a project whose primary goal right now is a portfolio-piece demo, not production scale.

+Net: AWS is the "keep this file untouched" option; Vercel is the "small, well-trodden code change, zero ops overhead" option.
+For this project's current goal, Vercel wins on effort-to-value.

 ---

 ## 4. Feature Additions Worth Considering

 **Tier 1 — cheap, finishes the product, directly serves the "demoable" gap above:**
-- ~~**Search across note *content***, not just video titles~~ — **shipped 2026-07-17.** `src/app/notes/page.tsx` + `getNotesWithSearchParam()` (`lib/dbTableAction/noteTableAction.ts`) do real `contentText` matching (Prisma `contains`, case-insensitive) against a flattened-Tiptap field kept in sync on every note write, with collection/color filters and jump-to-timestamp playback.
+- ~~**Search across note *content***, not just video titles~~ — shipped. `src/app/notes/page.tsx` + `getNotesWithSearchParam()` (`lib/dbTableAction/noteTableAction.ts`) do real `contentText` matching (Prisma `contains`, case-insensitive) against a flattened-Tiptap field kept in sync on every note write, with collection/color filters and jump-to-timestamp playback.
 See §1.
-- **Public, read-only share link** for a single Video+Notes or a whole Collection.
-Right now the only way to show this to anyone is to hand them your Google account — confirmed no such feature exists yet.
-With content search now done, this is the single highest-leverage item left on the whole list for "is this deployable as a demo."
+- ~~**Public, read-only share link**~~ — superseded, not shipped as originally scoped.
+Instead of a static share link, the anonymous `/demo` route (see §1, §4-note-below) gives a stranger the *actual product* — full interactivity, not a read-only view — with zero setup.
+Arguably a stronger demo than the original plan, though it means there's still no way to share one specific video/collection with someone (e.g. "check out these notes I took").
+If that specific use case comes up, a read-only share link is still worth revisiting as a distinct feature, not a demo-access workaround.
-- **Export notes** — already shipped as PDF; Markdown export would be a cheap addition on top of the existing Tiptap-JSON-to-plain-text path — and that path (`utils/tiptapToText.ts`) now already exists as a side effect of building content search, so this is cheaper than it was in the last draft.
+- **Export notes** — already shipped as PDF; Markdown export would be a cheap addition on top of the existing Tiptap-JSON-to-plain-text path (`utils/tiptapToText.ts`), which already exists as a side effect of content search.

 **Tier 2 — medium effort, meaningfully different surface area:**
 - A **collection-level notebook view** — notes aggregated across every video in a collection, not just per-video.